Victor Amadeus II: Nine Years' War

 At the start of the Nine Years' War, Savoy had three regiments in the service of France in Flanders.
 Victor Amadeus struggled throughout the early part of the war to bring those troops back to his own use.
 Part of the agreement he reached with the Grand Alliance against France was that they would enable him to recover Pinerolo, which his predecessor and namesake had lost decades before.
 In 1692, he was the only member of the Grand Alliance to bring the war to French lands, invading the Dauphiné.
-In 1695 and 1696, he secretly negotiated a separate treaty with Louis XIV of France which included the return of Pinerolo to Savoy.
+In 1695 and 1696, he secretly negotiated a separate treaty with Louis XIV which included the return of Pinerolo to Savoy.
 Throughout the war, he greatly increased the size of the army of Savoy from about 8,500 to more than 24,000.

 Map of Western Europe in 1713; the Duchy of Savoy can be seen yellow in the centre.

 War of the Spanish Succession

 During the War of the Spanish Succession, foreign subsidies amounted to almost half of the revenue raised by Savoy to fight the war.
 The end of the Nine Years' War had helped to design a new balance on the continent: at the death of the childless Charles II of Spain he left his throne to Philip, grandson of Louis XIV.
 The will stated that should Philip not accept it would go to his brother Charles.
 Victor Amadeus was himself in line to succeed, as a great-grandson of Infanta Catherine Michaela of Spain.
 As a result, Victor Amadeus expected compensation in the form of a territory which had been owned by the vast Spanish empire.
 Victor Amadeus had his eye on the Duchy of Milan which, having signed a treaty with Louis XIV, had support in conquering the duchy.
 With the Treaty of Vigevano in October 1696, however, Louis XIV's support waned.
 Victor Amadeus subsequently allied himself with Emperor Leopold I.

 England and Austria ignored his claim, the latter of which had a candidate in the person of Archduke Charles, who immediately proclaimed himself King of Spain.
 The Grand Duke of Tuscany also ignored his claims.
 In the meantime, he pursued the expansion of Savoy and bought various fiefdoms of the Holy Roman Empire.